Dry brushing furniture. Dry brushing is the easiest furniture painting technique. Get that gorgeous dry brushed painted furniture finish.

 Painting Leather Inlay on a Vintage Desk

-This is not the first time Im painting leather.
+This is not the first time I’m painting leather.
 You can check out other projects where the leather is saved here: Leather Top Desk and here: Paint the Leather Tables.
-Once sanded and cleaned the entire desk including the drawers, inside and out and the leather inlay is painted using Stone by Kristi Kuehl Pure Home Paint.
+Once sanded and cleaned the entire desk including the drawers, inside and out, and the leather inlay is painted a pretty gray.
+This is the base coat of paint for the entire desk.
+For best results, you should use the best paints.
+You can find great color options and quality furniture chalk paint online HERE.

 Paint two coats of paint on the leather making sure to lightly sand in between each coat.
-Next, apply clear matte sealer with the yellow detailer sponge.
-This sponge is my all time favorite for applying sealer, you can get one (here).
+Next, apply a clear sealer with the yellow detailer sponge.
+This sponge is an easy way and great way to apply sealer.
+It’s my my all-time favorite for applying sealer, you can get one (here).

-Now that the top is done it’s on to the fun part: dry brushing paint!
+Now that the top is done it’s on to the next step, the fun part: dry brush painting!

-The most important thing to remember when dry brushing furniture is to use an almost dry brush.
+The most important thing to remember when dry brushing furniture is to use an almost dry brush and very little paint.
 I find that the best paintbrush to use to dry brush is a plain chip brush.
+You do not need to use the best brushes when you are dry brush painting furniture.

+You also do not want to use too much paint.
+Pour a little paint onto a paper plate.
 Dip your chip brush into your paint very lightly, only getting paint on the tips.
-Then wipe the paint off of the brush onto a dry paper towel.
+Then wipe the excess paint off of the paint brush onto a dry paper towel.

 Here is a short video tutorial showing how to dry brush paint onto your furniture.
 The video isn’t fancy, but at least I can explain the dry brush technique a bit more in detail while showing an example of how lightly to paint your dry brushed layers.